chapter nine

 • Creating enterprise-grade agents using LangGraph

-9.1 What are Agents?
+9.1 What are agents?

 9.2 Developing agents using smolagents

-9.2.1 Using built-in tools - DuckDuckGoSearchTool
+9.2.1 Using built-in tools: DuckDuckGoSearchTool

-9.2.2 Using built-in tools — PythonInterpreterTool
+9.2.2 Using built-in tools: PythonInterpreterTool

 9.2.3 Writing your own custom tools

-9.3 LangChain Agents
+9.3 Developing agents with LangChain

-9.3.1 Using the Built-in Tool class
+9.3.1 Using the built-in Tool class

 9.3.2 Using custom tools

-9.4 Developing Agents using LangGraph
+9.4 Developing agents using LangGraph

 9.4.1 What is LangGraph?